How to Spot Substance Abuse in the Workplace

 Simpler Drug Testing

-No matter which method you choose – fingerprint, urine, or saliva – expanding your workplace drug testing program is a proactive step toward improving safety, productivity, and employee well-being.
-Each method has its strengths, and understanding the differences can help you choose the right approach for your organization.
+No matter which method you choose – fingerprint, urine, or saliva – expanding your workplace drug testing programme is a proactive step toward improving safety, productivity, and employee wellbeing.
+Each method has its strengths, and understanding the differences can help you choose the right approach for your organisation.

 Fingerprint vs Urine vs Saliva

-At Intelligent Fingerprinting, we offer a fast, hygienic, and easy-to-use fingerprint drug testing system that supports a wide range of screening scenarios – from pre-employment checks to random testing and post-incident investigations.
-Our portable system collects and analyzes fingerprint sweat in under a minute, delivering reliable results in just ten minutes.
+At Intelligent Fingerprinting, we offer a fast, hygienic, and easy-to-use fingerprint drug screening system that supports a wide range of screening scenarios – from pre-employment checks to random testing and post-incident investigations.
+Our portable system collects and analyses fingerprint sweat in under a minute, delivering reliable results in just ten minutes.

-We also work with organizations to strengthen their drug and alcohol policies and provide drug awareness training—helping you build a safer, more informed workplace culture.
+We also work with organisations to strengthen their drug and alcohol policies and provide drug awareness training—helping you build a safer, more informed workplace culture.